February 28th

 Meaning of the subhAShita:

-The following three (aspects) are comforting to the noble: 1) the mortal body, which houses knowledge; 2) sickness, which brings to mind Lord Viṣṇu; 3) trouble, which brings detachment.
+The following three (aspects) are comforting to the noble: the mortal body—that houses knowledge, sickness–that brings to mind Lord Viṣṇu, trouble–that brings detachment.

 Commentary:

-1. One would think that in order to attain salvation, one should be rid of the birth and death cycle, but the noble are thankful for the mortal body.
-The reason being: it is impossible to attain knowledge without a body.
+1. One would think that to attain salvation, one should be rid of the birth and death cycle.
+But the noble are thankful for the mortal body.
+The reason is—it is impossible to attain knowledge without a body.
 So, they welcome the idea of being born, so they can acquire knowledge!

 2. Nobody asks to fall sick.
-But then, as a natural response, we remember the Lord in times of sickness and hardships.
+But when ill, as a natural response, the Lord is remembered in times of sickness and hardships.
 The noble feel blessed to fall sick if it will make them remember the Almighty!

-Is there any better way of seeing the best in everything?
+Is there any better way of seeing the best in everything?!
+There is always something to be grateful for!

 pada vigrahaH: